GrahamKracker/OmegaCrosspathing/LATEST.md

-Updated to v45 by CCat
+Updated to whatever the latest version is nowadays on july 14th by rspforhp